DigambarRathod/github-slideshow/_posts/0000-01-02-DigambarRathod.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to new slide and we are on line three"
 ---
 hey i have made some changes to this file
 Use the left arrow to go back!